Do Piercings Itch While Healing?

 This gradual but noticeable movement of connective tissue is perceived by the body as an itch.
 Although a minor itch is a perfectly normal feeling after your piercing, what isn’t normal is severe itchiness, a rash or swelling.
 If these occur, your body is rejecting the piercing.

 If these symptoms subside in a day or two then you have nothing to worry about.
 If the swelling persists, however, it means that you have to employ a completely different course of action altogether.

 Try these methods to stop your piercing from itching and preventing it from getting worse:

-- Experiment with jewelry
+- Experiment with the type of body piercing jewelry

 - Keep the area clean

 Experiment With Jewelry

 The materials involved in your piercing can be a major factor whether you’ll end up itching your piercing.

 If you’re presented with a choice, make sure you always opt for these non-toxic variants.
 They can be pricier but are worth it: